Old House Plumbing Problems: What to Expect and How to Fix Them

 Get matched with companies for your specific needs

-Repair vs. Replacement: What Does It Actually Cost?
+Repair vs. Replacement: What Does It Actually Cost in 2026?

 One of the most common questions homeowners face is whether to patch problem areas or commit to a full system upgrade.
-The answer depends on how widespread the deterioration is, but here's a realistic breakdown of 2026 costs:
+The answer depends on how widespread the deterioration is, but here's a realistic breakdown of 2026 costs based on the latest contractor pricing data.

 Partial Repairs vs. Whole-House Repiping